hzget/hzget.github.io/notes/golang/database.md

    request the DBMS to execute the statement many times with different values.

 Be sure that stmt.Close is called when your code is finished with a statement.

+Benefits of prepared statements are:

+* efficiency, because they can be used repeatedly without re-compiling
+* security, by reducing or eliminating SQL injection attacks

 The following example comes from the golang tutorial [Using prepared statements][golang prepare stmt]